 A meta-analysis was performed to highlight the potential role of tear lactoferrin as a diagnostic biomarker for DED.
 All original studies reporting an estimate of the average lactoferrin concentration in healthy subjects and those affected by DED were searched.
 A pooled mean difference of 0.62 (95% CI, 0.35-0.89) in lactoferrin concentration was observed in DED patients, showing a significant decrease in lactoferrin concentrations in the tears of subjects affected by DED.
-A study reported that administration of lactoferrin protein in mice led to a decrease in oxidative damage and an enhancement of tear function (Kawashima et al., 2012).
-Lastly, the author notes that "to compare data across studies and to validate lactoferrin as a diagnostic biomarker, there is still a need for further development of standardized protocols of tear collection, processing and storage" (Ponzini et al., 2020).
+A study reported that administration of lactoferrin protein in mice led to a decrease in oxidative damage and an enhancement of tear function.
+Lastly, the author notes that "to compare data across studies and to validate lactoferrin as a diagnostic biomarker, there is still a need for further development of standardized protocols of tear collection, processing and storage."

-V. Guidelines and Recommendations
+VI.
+Guidelines and Recommendations